rhymeswithmogul/RdpToolkit/man/en-US/New-RdcFile.md

 ```

 ### -Redirect
 Remote Desktop Connection can redirect some client devices into the remote session.
-You may specify which items you would like redirected:
+You may specify the value * to redirect all items, or specify which items you would like redirected:

  - AudioCapture (microphones)
  - Cameras
+ - Clipboard
  - Drives (all drives, plus drives plugged in later.
 To override this, use the -DrivesToRedirect parameter)
  - PnPDevices
  - Printers